open-simh/.github/docs/community.md

 ---

 In addition to what we provide, there are many e-mail discussion lists and websites relating to computing history, emulation,  and software preservation.
-Here are a few - **contributions welcome.**
+Here are a few:

 Type|Name/link|Content
 ----|---------|-------